Breeding, Newborn Care Tips, Reproductive Health Advice, Whelping

-It’s 30 days.
-But it isn’t just 30 days.
-The last three weeks of pregnancy and the first week after birth is the time when most puppy loss occurs.
+What is the most common cause of death in newborn puppies?
+The last three weeks of pregnancy and the first week after birth is the time when most newborn puppy death occurs.
 But the good news is, puppy loss doesn’t have to happen.
 It is manageable.

-She’s made it through most of her pregnancy, but from day 45 to whelping, females need your help the most.
+She’s made it through most of her pregnancy, but from day 45 to whelping, female dogs need your help the most.
 Our focus at this point is keeping moms healthy so their puppies are born healthy and fighting to live.

 Why Isn’t My Pregnant Dog Eating?

-As she begins to belly down she will become uncomfortable and will often go off food or back off the amount of food she eats.
+As her belly begins to expand she will become uncomfortable and will often go off food or back off the amount of food she eats.
 This is not what we want and can lead to pregnancy toxemia.
 At this point in the pregnancy the puppies are pulling more protein and fat nutrients from mom than she is taking in.
-If she is off food mom’s protein/fat deficiency will get worse.
+If she is off food, mom’s nutritional deficiency will get worse.
 Waiting for her to eat on her own often leads to a sick mom and puppy loss.

-Encourage mom to eat morning and night.
-Give her high fat and high protein canned food or soak puppy food in hot water.
+Encourage mom to eat small meals frequently.
+Give her high fat and high protein canned food or soak puppy food in warm water.
+Royal Canin Starter Mousse canned food is calorie dense and very palatable.
+This can be fed exclusively or used to top dress her normal ration.
 If she doesn’t come and eat on her own, hand feed her.
 For small breeds, cat food, Triage or all meat baby food will be appealing because of the smell.
 If she doesn’t eat on her own, use a syringe and place the food on the back of her tongue.
 You can use canned meat for larger breeds.
 A good rule of thumb is feed them two cc per pound of body weight each day.

 In the last five to seven days of the pregnancy, the puppies will double their weight.
-But if mom isn’t eating and getting the calories and nutrients she needs, the puppies will be born thin and weak.
+But if mom isn’t eating and getting the calories and nutrients she needs, the puppies will sap her nutritionally.
 Oftentimes puppy loss occurs.

 If A Pregnant Dog Has An Infection, What Does That Mean For The Puppies